jimfhahn/pod-pyspark-notebook/README.md

 # [Transactional POD using PySpark](https://github.com/jimfhahn/pod-pyspark-notbook/blob/main/pod-processing.ipynb)

 ## Overview
 The POD environment is designed as a data lake.
-To facilitate data processing, the MARC data is first loaded into Parquet format and then into Spark for processing using PySpark SQL.
+To facilitate data processing, the MARC data is first transformed into Parquet format and then into a PySpark system for processing using PySpark SQL.
 This notebook is designed to process the MARC data to identify items that are held only by Penn.
 It requires some post-processing steps described below to verify that an item is **not** held by any BorrowDirect institution besides Penn.
 Only items with only Penn holdings are included in the final report from the post-processing step.
 ## Steps
 ### Data Loading:
 The MARC data is loaded into Parquet format using marctable.
 Parquet is a columnar storage file format optimized for use with big data processing frameworks.